 Optionally, the emulator can also calculate the variances in the predictions.
-If the uncertainties are computed, they are returned as the second output from the method as an (n_predict,) shaped numpy array.
+If the uncertainties are computed, they are returned as the second output from the method, either as an (n_predict,) shaped numpy array if full_cov=False or an array with (n_predict, n_predict) if the full covariance is computed (default is only to compute the variance, which is the diagonal of the full covariance).

 Derivatives have been deprecated due to changes in how the mean function is computed, so setting deriv=True will have no effect and will raise a DeprecationWarning.

-The final input to the method determines if the predictive variance should include the nugget or not.
+The include_nugget kwarg determines if the predictive variance should include the nugget or not.
 For situations where the nugget represents observational error and predictions are estimating the true underlying function, this should be set to False.
 However, most other cases should probably include the nugget, as the emulator is using it to represent some of the uncertainty in the underlying simulator, so the default value is True.

 - testing (ndarray) Array-like object holding the points where predictions will be made.
 Must have shape (n_predict, D) or (D,) (for a single prediction) - unc (bool) (optional) Flag indicating if the uncertainties are to be computed.
 If False the method returns None in place of the uncertainty array.
 Default value is True. - include_nugget (bool) (optional) Flag indicating if the nugget should be included in the predictive variance.
 Only relevant if unc = True.
-Default is True.
+Default is True. - full_cov (bool) (optional) Flag indicating if the full covariance should be computed for the uncertainty.
+Only relevant if unc = True.
+Default is False.